katongilang/b2019001/README.md

 Afterward, please write what you've done in [ANSWER.md](./ANSWER.md).

 4. Tell us.
 Have you ever implemented something new in your project?
 It is either new to you or your company or even this world.
-Tell us that implementation story, from a bit of background, process, and that implementation as a solution.
+Tell us that implementation story, from a bit of background, process, and that new things along with its impact.
 Please tell us as if we're an IT executive, know some IT but not that specific.